armankhachiyan/CV/README.md

 # CV

-This is my up-to-date academic CV.
+This is my latest academic CV.